Quilt Sandwich Sticks to Machine

 Try Neutrogena Hand Lotion.
 A little dab goes a long way.
 The lotion rubs into your hands and leaves just a slight tackiness.
 I rely on this a lot for my quilting.
 For my increased grip, as well as moisture for my hands during the machine quilting process.

 Machingers quilting gloves are also quite helpful in getting a good hold of your quilt sandwich.
 The tips of the fingers are coated with a plastic-like substance that helps grab the quilt, but is not so 'sticky' that your thread tails get caught on your fingers.
-These are found in your local quilt store for
+These are found in your local quilt store for about $8-9.

 Sharon Schamber markets the Quilt Halo, a PVC-coated metal weighted ring that lays on top of your quilt as you move it under the needle.
 Many like it.
 It retails for about $25.